oracle/docker-images/OracleDatabase/SingleInstance/README.md

     ./buildContainerImage.sh -e -v 21.3.0 -o '--build-arg SLIMMING=false'

-Now, you can also build patched container images directly using **buildContainerImage.sh** script by passing extra parameter -p.
-Please note that you will have to provide the database version specific release-update and one-offs and put them into the `extensions/patching/patches/release_update` and `extensions/patching/patches/one_offs` folder respectively.
-In this case, SLIMMING is set to **false**.
-Example command for building the container image is as follows:
+Patched container images can now be built by specifying the parameter -p.
+Download the database version specific release update and one-offs and place them into the `extensions/patching/patches/release_update` and `extensions/patching/patches/one_offs` folder respectively.
+In this case, SLIMMING is internally set to **false**.
+Example command for building the patched container image is as follows:

     ./buildContainerImage.sh -e -v 21.3.0 -p